akka/akka-projection/akka-edge-docs/src/main/paradox/overview.md

 ## Dynamic filters

 Events from all entities might not be needed at all locations.
 Therefore, it is possible to define filters that select which entities to replicate where.
-These filters are typically defined by tagging the events, but can also select individual entity identifiers.
+These filters are typically defined by tagging the events with topics or other custom tags, but filters can also select individual entity identifiers.

 The filters can be defined on both the producer side and on the consumer side, and they can be changed at runtime.
 The ability to dynamically change the filters without tearing down the event stream opens up for building